-In the walking trials, habitual self-selected walking speed will be chosen for each participant.
-Participants will walk while wearing their comfortable walking shoes.
+In the walking trials, we will choose the habitual self-selected walking speed for each participant wearing their own comfortable walking shoes.
 The characteristics of the perturbation magnitudes will be like the standing trials.
-At each perturbation level, there will be right/left perturbations for a total of 12 perturbed trials (i.e., 2 directions × 6 perturbation magnitudes).
-The intervals between the perturbations and the perturbation direction will be randomized in each trial.
-The participants will be instructed to “walk naturally and try to avoid a fall.”
+At each perturbation level, there will be right/left perturbations in two directions by six magnitudes for a total of 12 trials.
+We will randomize the intervals between the perturbations and their direction in each trial.
+We will instruct the participants to “walk naturally and try to avoid a fall.”
 During the ST and DT walking trials, participants will have 60 seconds to adjust to treadmill walking before the first perturbation occurs.
-This will allow us to examine the effects of walking without perturbations on the performance of the concurrent cognitive task during the DT walking trials.
+This period will allow us to examine the effects of walking without perturbations on the performance of the concurrent cognitive task during the DT walking trials.
 Note: Only the right/left perturbation trials will be analyzed because of the difficulty of identifying the step threshold during the forward/backward walking trials and the time in which the participants initiated their reactive recovery responses.
-The cognitive task used in DT conditions is serial subtractions by seven, which is known to be related to executive function components17,21.
-To avoid a learning effect, three different “starting numbers will be given in each test condition (i.e., sitting DT, perturbed standing DT, perturbed walking DT).
-Participants will be instructed to continuously count until a stop cue is given.
-Cognitive performance will express the counting accuracy under each test condition (i.e., sitting DT, perturbed standing DT, unperturbed walking DT, and perturbed walking DT).
-We will first calculate the correct numbers counted in each condition, divided by the duration of the test condition.
-We then calculate the total numbers counted (i.e., correct numbers + errors) in each test condition, divided by the duration of the test condition.
-Finally, we’ll calculate the cognitive performance ratio between the two means as follows:
+The cognitive task used for DTs will be serial subtractions by seven, which is related to executive function components17,21.
+We will give three different starting numbers for each test condition to avoid a learning effect: sitting DT, perturbed standing DT, and perturbed walking DT.
+We will instruct participants to count continuously until a stop cue is given.
+Cognitive performance will be assessed as the counting accuracy under each test condition.
+We will first calculate the numbers for each condition, divided by the duration of the test condition.
+We will then calculate the total numbers (correct numbers + errors) for each test condition, divided by the test duration.
+Finally, we will calculate the cognitive performance ratio between the two means as follows:

 Response accuracy %= Total correct answersTotal numbers counted X100

-Dual-task costs (DTC) will be calculated to elucidate trade-offs between postural and cognitive tasks as well as task prioritization1,64 and thus allow examination of interactions between cognitive recourses and postural functions.
-The DTCs will be calculated separately for each task condition during the standing trials and walking trials according to the traditional formula:
+Dual-task costs (DTC) will be calculated to elucidate trade-offs between postural and cognitive tasks and task prioritization1,64, allowing examination of interactions between cognitive recourses and postural functions.
+We will calculate the DTCs separately for each task condition during the standing and walking trials according to the traditional formula:

 DT-STST*100=DTC%